Our imprint on the world matters. We take care in what materials we source and where from, trying to balance their environmental and social impacts.

 ECOJILIN VISCOSE

-Ecojilin Viscose is a man-made cellulosic fibre made from pre-consumer recycled cotton fibres instead of virgin wood.
-Up to 20% of the fibres from a cotton plant are too short to be made into yarn and discarded at production, called cotton linters.
-Ecojilin collects such fibres and recycles them into viscose, using significantly less energy and water in the process because cotton breaks down more easily than wood.
+Ecojilin Viscose is a man-made cellulosic fibre (MMCF) made with a blend of Jilin's luxurious viscose and pre-consumer recycled cotton fibres.
+Up to 20% of cotton plant's fibres are too short to be made into yarn and discarded at production, called cotton linters.
+Ecojilin collects these fibres and recycles them into a viscose, or MMCF, using significantly less energy and water in the process than traditional viscose made with wood pulp because cotton breaks down more easily than wood.
 This viscose uses a waste material and helps preserve tree cover.
 A true win-win for the planet!

-Ecotec cotton is a recycled yarn made in Italy.
-Our supplier's process shreds pre and post-consumer textile waste, cleans it and spins it into a recycled cotton yarn to be used in new clothes.
-Ecotec yarn saves resources from going to waste, uses less energy and water during production, and has a lower carbon footprint also!
+Ecotec® is a yarn made in Italy from pre- and post-consumer recycled fibres.
+Our supplier's process shreds, cleans and spins the fibres into a cotton/poly yarn to be used in new clothes.
+Ecotec® yarn saves resources from going to waste, uses less energy and water during production, and has a lower carbon footprint also!

 ORGANIC COTTON

-Organic Cotton is a healthier for People and the Planet cotton.
-Organic cotton fibres are grown and processed according to organic agricultural standard, which doesn't allow the use of toxic chemicals or GMOs.
-It prevents pollution and preserves the health of soils and water bodies, which benefits biodiversity.
+Organic cotton fibres are grown and processed according to organic agricultural standards that restrict the use of toxic chemicals or GMOs.
+It prevents pollution and preserves the health of soils and water bodies, protecting our fragile biodiversity.

 Shop Organic Cotton | How to Care for Organic Cotton